SJ429/PythonWithApi/README.md

 ### Part II - VacationPy

-* A heat map was created that displayed the humidity for every city from the part I above and then looked at an ideal weather condition.
+* A heat map was created that displayed the humidity for every city from the Part I above and then looked at an ideal weather condition.

 * Google Places API was used to find the first hotel for each city located within 5000 meters of the coordinates.